 Mona Weiss and Scott Shields was the last contestants of episode #406 to enter the Shark Tank.
-Two deals had already been completed earlier with the Sharks which statistically already put Mona and Scott at a major disadvantage if you keep track of those kinds of things.
+Two deals had already been completed earlier with the Sharks that statistically put Mona and Scott at a major disadvantage if you keep track of those types of facts.

-They were looking for $175k for a 15% stake in EcoNuts business.
-The presentation was going very good
+Mona and Scott was seeking $175k for a 15% stake in EcoNuts business.
+The presentation was going good

 explaining all the benefits of their organic products.
 Mona puts in just 1 soap nut into a jar of water and within seconds of shaking it turns into soap water.
-She then explains that you can use these up to 10 times before you need to replace the nuts.
-It was a very cool demonstration how fast and easy they produce a natural soap.
+She then explains you can use them up to 10 times before replacing the eco-nuts.
+It was an excellent demonstration how fast and easy they produce a natural soap.